Step7750/node-csgo-cdn/README.md

 ## How?

-Most of the graphical resources for CSGO are stored in [VDF](https://developer.valvesoftware.com/wiki/VPK_File_Format) files which include the sticker and graffiti images.
+Most of the graphical resources for CSGO are stored in [VDF](https://developer.valvesoftware.com/wiki/VPK_File_Format) files which include the sticker, music kit, tools, and status icon images.

 The root of a VDF contains a `dir` file (`pak01_dir.vpk`) that specifies where files are located over multiple packages.
 If you look in the install directory of CS:GO, you'll see `pak01_003.vpk`, `pak01_004.vpk`, etc... where these files are located.